-Anti-Takeover Effects of our Certificate of Incorporation and Bylaws and Delaware Law from acquiring control of us and encouraging persons considering unsolicited tender offers or other unilateral takeover proposals to negotiate with our board of directors rather than pursue non-negotiated takeover attempts.
+Anti-Takeover Effects of our Certificate of Incorporation and Bylaws and Delaware Law the effect of delaying, deferring or preventing another party from acquiring control of us and encouraging persons considering unsolicited tender offers or other unilateral takeover proposals to negotiate with our board of directors rather than pursue non-negotiated takeover attempts.
 These provisions include the items described below.

-Our certificate of incorporation and bylaws that will be in effect on the completion of this offering will include a number of provisions that may have the effect of delaying, deferring or preventing another party
+Our certificate of incorporation and bylaws that became effective upon the effectiveness of the registration statement of which this prospectus forms a part include a number of provisions that may have